Your enquiry has been successfully sent

 Biography

 This generally involves taking a holistic perspective, considering the farm landscape as a whole and thinking beyond the crop.
-By combining a field-based, ecological approach with spatially-explicit simulation models, Dr Parry’s research aims to gain knowledge that will help address the global challenges of food security and health crises at the landscape scale, such as increasing agricultural productivity whilst minimising our impact on the natural resource base.
-Recently she has incorporated both an economic and social dimension to her work, which she sees as important to achieve impact.
-Her vision for the future is that new sensor technology for monitoring pests and benficials can combine with powerful ecological models for forecasting population dynamics within agricultural landscapes to support real-time, informed, integrated pest management decisions: Digital IPM.
+By combining a field-based, ecological approach with spatially-explicit simulation models, Dr Parry’s research aims to address the global challenges of food security and health crises at the landscape scale, such as increasing agricultural productivity whilst minimising our impact on the natural resource base.
+She has incorporated both an economic and social dimension into her work, which she sees as important to achieve impact.
+Her vision for the future is that new sensor technology for monitoring pests and beneficials can combine with powerful ecological models and MLAI for forecasting population dynamics within agricultural landscapes to support real-time, informed, integrated pest management decisions: Digital Integrated Pest Management (IPM), or a Digital Twin for Area-wide IPM.

-Dr Parry's research has the following four themes.
+Dr Parry's research over the past 15 years at CSIRO has the following three themes.

 Research Themes